 Interviews

 If we select you for interviews, these usually take place in early December or possibly the very last days of November.
-At Christ's we do all of our interviews online (we will update this page if there is a change to this).
+At Christ's we do all of our interviews online.
 You can have your interviews either at home (most applicants do this) or at school (if easier).
-Those invited for interviews are normally interviewed for 35-50 minutes in total.
-At Christ’s, we usually split the time into two interviews with academics.
+The interviews normally last 35-50 minutes in total.
+At Christ’s, we split the time into two interviews with academics.
 You will need to have your portfolio available in both interviews.
 You will be allowed to screenshare (we'll send you information about how to do this) or hold your portfolio work for the interviewers to see - whichever works best for you.

 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section, and it's worth also having a look at supervisions (short film here), as interviews are similar to what you do every week as a Cambridge student.

-Assessment details are confirmed by July each year, but note that applicants for Design who are selected for interview are normally asked to take an Admissions Assessment at the end of November (last year's date is Friday 24 November).
-We arrange your assessment automatically so you don’t need to register.
-You complete the assessment remotely and upload your work - you will not need to travel for it.
-Details of how the assessment will work are given to students selected for interview by email.
+If you are selected for interview, we will also set you a drawing task to complete on a set date in the second half of November (Thursday 21 November 2024 for this year's applicants).
+We arrange your drawing assessment automatically so you don’t need to register.
+You complete the drawing task remotely (you can complete it at home or at school) and upload your work - you will not need to travel for it.
+Details of how the drawing assessment will work are given to students selected for interview by email.

 The Assessment is the same as the one taken by applicants for Architecture.
-Information about the format and content of the Admissions Assessment is available in the Undergraduate Design Course Information.
-See the entry requirements tab.
+Information about the format and content of the Admissions Assessment is available on the College admissions assessments page.
 There are sometimes changes to assessments from year to year - any changes are confirmed by the July before you apply.

 Offers